Academy of Music

 - Anna Christianson, graduate level I, violin & viola

-- Jesse Schmidt, student level, piano
+- Amelia Schmidt, student level, piano and french horn

 - Maddie Sorensen, student level, piano